superfly/docs/blueprints/multi-region-fly-replay.html.md

 You can set up health checks to monitor replication status and fail when replication is not complete.

 Another useful pattern is to poll the database until the data is replicated.
-The Fly Postgres [LSN module](https://github.com/superfly/fly_postgres_elixir/tree/main/lib/lsn+external) has an example of how to poll with a [Postgres stored procedure ](https://github.com/superfly/fly_postgres_elixir/blob/main/lib/migrations/v01.ex+external).
+The Fly Postgres [LSN module](https://github.com/superfly/fly_postgres_elixir/tree/main/lib/lsn+external) has an example of how to poll with a [Postgres stored procedure](https://github.com/superfly/fly_postgres_elixir/blob/main/lib/migrations/v01.ex+external).
 You can reuse this pattern from any database library.

 A less efficient method would be for your app to catch the errors thrown when records don't exist and then retry failed requests.

 ## Implementation resources

-Example implementations of this multi-region database with `fly-replay` pattern:
+Example implementations of this multi-region database with `fly-replay` pattern can give you a head start:

 - [Fly Ruby gem](https://github.com/superfly/fly-ruby+external) for running database replicas alongside your app instances in multiple regions.
 - [Fly Postgres Elixir library](https://github.com/superfly/fly_postgres_elixir+external) for geographically distributed Elixir applications using Ecto and PostgreSQL in a primary/replica configuration on Fly.io.

 ### Read more

-We've also covered this pattern in a few past blog posts:
+We've also covered multi-region databases with `fly-replay` in some past blog posts:

 - [Globally Distributed Postgres](https://fly.io/blog/globally-distributed-postgres/)